redbrick/rbmt/README.md

 ### Testing:
 The big testing requirement is that we get 100% coverage on testing endpoints and helper functions for the API.
 That will allow any new clients to be updated and or added instantly with out much effort **TM**.

-### Auth
-We can use LDAP login for cli initially but we will need to switch to our SSO setup when that's ready